Download

 • The file test5.m assumes that you have lp.m from the Optimization Toolbox Version 1.x/2.x.

-• The sign convention for the multipliers is different in BPMPD than in Matlab's Optimization Toolbox.
+• The sign convention for the multipliers is different in BPMPD than in MATLAB's Optimization Toolbox.

 • In writing the interface, I assumed that the fortran compiler being used supports the %VAL() construct.
 See the fortran section of the matlab external interface guide for more details.
 If your compiler does not support this construct, then you will have to modify bpg.f so that all input arguments are copied to local versions using the subroutines mxCopyPtrToReal8 and mxCopyReal8ToPtr.
 You may have to modify the dynamic allocation of memory as well and make it static.